Skip to Main Content

 I-Beams

-Our sturdy steel I-beams are installed vertically against the interior surface of basement walls and securely anchored to the floor and joists using brackets.
-Once tightened, they apply pressure against the walls to keep them in place and redistribute the load from walls to floor and floor joists.
+Our IntelliBrace™ I-beams stabilize foundation walls and prevent further movement.
+These sturdy steel I-beams are installed vertically against the interior surface of basement walls and securely anchored to the floor and joists using brackets.
+When tightened, they apply pressure to stabilize the walls, redistributing the load from the walls to the floor and joists.

 Carbon Fiber Reinforcement

-Plus, our crawl space support system can handle an impressive load capacity of over 24,000 lbs per support jack and is certified to the highest industry standards.
+Crawl space damage causes sagging floors, musty odors, mold, wood rot, and structural damage.
+IntelliJack crawl space support jacks strengthen overspanned or weak floor joists.
+They provide additional upward support and stabilize the floor above, resolving uneven flooring issues.
+The IntelliJack system supports an impressive load capacity of over 24,000 lbs per jack and is certified to the highest industry standards.

 View more Foundation Repair Solutions >>